dvgodoy/spark-play-activator/README.md

 # Motivation

-The original template was modified so it could be run with Spark in standalone cluster mode.
+The original template by Alex Masselot  was modified so it could be run with Spark in standalone cluster mode.

-In app/demo/SparkCommons, change <MASTER_IP> and <MASTER_PORT> to your corresponding Spark Master configurations.
+In app/demo/SparkCommons, change MASTER_IP and MASTER_PORT to your corresponding Spark Master configurations.

 # Pre-Requisites